logo Joe Schneider

 A community foundation is a tax-exempt public charity built on the concept of people helping people to improve the quality of life in a particular geographic area.
 Individuals establish permanent endowment funds and other types of funds with their community foundation to help respond to emerging community issues and opportunities.

-The Foundation's Governing Board is comprised of up to 15 knowledgeable, concerned community citizens and volunteers who live in the Greater Dayton Region.
+The Foundation’s Governing Board, chaired by David Miller (right), is comprised of up to 15 knowledgeable, concerned community citizens and volunteers who live in the Greater Dayton Region.
 They represent a diverse group of people, who have different areas of expertise and community knowledge.
 They oversee the management and policies of the Foundation, as well as serve as the Board of Trustees for several subsidiary organizations of The Dayton Foundation.

 What is the advantage of a community foundation over a private foundation?

-In addition to being knowledgable about local needs, community foundations assist donors who wish to establish an endowed giving plan without incurring the administrative and legal costs of a private foundation.
+In addition to being knowledgeable about local needs, community foundations assist donors who wish to establish an endowed giving plan without incurring the administrative and legal costs of a private foundation.

 Private foundations are highly regulated by the Internal Revenue Service.
 Plus, they are subject to numerous special restrictions, including administrative and reporting burdens, excise taxes and a required minimum payout every year.
 By affiliating with The Dayton Foundation, a family foundation may avoid being subjected to these rules and compliance requirements and better utilize the family foundation's resources for greater charitable purposes.